SenseTecnic/wotkit-docs/source/api_v1/api_actuators.rst

 Using the subscription id, then poll the following resource:
 ``/api/control/sub/{subscription-id}?wait=10``.
-The ``wait`` specifies the time to wait in seconds for a control message.
+The ``wait`` parameter specifies the time to wait in seconds for a control message.
 If unspecified, a default wait time of 10 seconds is used.
 The maximum wait time is 20 seconds.
 The server will respond on timeout, or when a control messages is received.